 There are those who fear a world conspiracy to control us, a terrible and impossible hypothesis to be credited: however this would not be the worst possible scenario.
 A world actually controlled by 1% of the total is too much at risk of instability, and many signs are already coming.
 The "too big to collapse" theory often applied to large multinationals has no value in such cases.

-In any case, for the curious, here is (extrapolated from the Swiss study) the list of the top 50 world corporations: within it, someone will already recognize some 'naughty' who have attacked the planet's economy.
+In any case, for the curious, here is (extrapolated from the Swiss study) the list of the top 50 global corporations: within it, someone will already recognize some 'naughty' who have attacked the economy of the planet.

 - Barclays (UK)